gordonguthrie/belka-router/docs/belka_router.md

 ```

-standard do nothing on terminate or code reload
+Standard do nothing on terminate or code reload

 ```erlang